rogernz/GeekHunters/README.md

 # Geek Hunters

 Something I used.

-Local db mdf file instead of sqlite, because, I use visual studio 2017, and the IDE doesn't have offical SQLite DDEX provider package.
+--Local db mdf file instead of sqlite, because, I use visual studio 2017, and the IDE doesn't have offical SQLite DDEX provider package.

-Entity Framework code first patten.
+--Entity Framework code first patten.

-Seeding default data at DataInitializer.cs to initialize the database calling in  Global.asax file.
+--Seeding default data at DataInitializer.cs to initialize the database calling in  Global.asax file.

-Using Ajax helper with razor partial view to implement filter function.
+--Using Ajax helper with razor partial view to implement filter function.

-Adding two simple UT cases.
+--Adding two simple UT cases.

 Roger.